Quick Start: Notes

 To access all notes for a client, click Patients > Patient Name > Documents tab.
 This tab shows a chronological list of all notes and files for the client.

 If a note is still in draft mode, the note will be highlighted in yellow.
 Access a note by clicking on the note type in the left column or using one of the action icons on the right.
-Click the pencil icon to edit the note, the eye icon to view the note, or the cloud icon to download the note as a PDF.
+Click the pencil icon to edit the note or the cloud icon to download the note as a PDF.
 To download multiple notes at once in a single PDF, click the Download Multiple link below the list of notes and files and select the notes to download.

 When viewing an existing note, a toolbar is available at the bottom of the page.
 This toolbar includes options to Edit, Download, or Print the note, as well as access to Revision History for the note.
 Revision History shows you what changes have been made to the note since it was first saved, which is useful for logging addendums to notes while maintaining the original date of documentation in the event of an audit.
 If you are a Clinical Administrator, you may delete the note from this toolbar.